|

 particular deity, or particular spellwork, such as protection or love

 magic.
-I just choose plants I'm attracted to, which ends up for me
+We just choose plants we are attracted to, which ends up being a

 you're attracted rather than choosing a theme can teach lessons in

-borders and interest in the Underworld, so growing these plants helps
+borders and interest in the Underworld.
+Growing those plants helped

-me learn about those aspects of myself and point out directions for my
+him learn about those aspects of himself and pointed out directions for his

 magical practice.
 Top